petiaccja/sed-manager-rs/README.md

 ### Configuring your drives & system

 If you're already familiar with self-encrypting drives and TCG specifications, like Opal, you can probably do it without further reading.
-If you aren't, you can read the extended documentation.
-[TODO: link].
+If you aren't, head to the [website](https://petiaccja.github.io/sed-manager-website/) to read more.

 ### A word of warning